Skinny Love

-"Skinny Love" is a song written by American musician and songwriter Justin Vernon.
-It was originally released by indie folk band Bon Iver, of which Vernon is a member, in 2007.
+"Skinny Love" is a song written by American musician Justin Vernon.
+It was originally released by Vernon's band Bon Iver in 2007.
 A cover version by the British vocalist Birdy was released in 2011.
 Both versions charted internationally and have been featured in multiple television and film soundtracks.
 The song has since become a popular tune for various singing competition shows around the English-speaking world.

 Background

 "Skinny Love" was the first single released from Bon Iver's 2007 debut album, For Emma, Forever Ago, in the United States.
 The song was released as a single in the United Kingdom on April 28, 2008.
 While "Skinny Love" has been considered a reference to singer Justin Vernon's relationship with former girlfriend Christy Smith, Vernon countered this as "not entirely accurate [...] it's about that time in a relationship that I was going through; you're in a relationship because you need help, but that's not necessarily why you should be in a relationship.
 And that's skinny."

 The song was used in the second episode of Grey's Anatomy's fifth season.
 The digital download track "Skinny Love" was selected to be iTunes (UK) single of the week and was available for free during that time, as well as being featured as the track of the day on National Public Radio.
 On October 6, 2008, "Skinny Love" was featured in the NBC series Chuck (season 2, episode 3).
 On December 11, 2008, Bon Iver performed "Skinny Love" on the Late Show with David Letterman.
 On January 26, 2009, "Skinny Love" was announced at #21 by the Australian national radio station Triple J in the annual Hottest 100 countdown of the previous year's best songs.
 In July 2009, "Skinny Love" was announced at #92 in Triple J's Hottest 100 of All Time countdown.
 In June 2013, "Skinny Love" was announced at #16 in Triple J's Hottest 100 of the Last 20 Years countdown.